CiprianDraghici/One2ManyLiveVideo/Readme.md

 # Usage
+0. Install latest version of nodejs
 1. Get github repository
-2. npm install in root folder(where is situated the package.json file)
+2. npm install in root folder(where the package.json file is situated)
 3. npm install -g nodemon (https://github.com/remy/nodemon)
 4. nodemon app.js
 5. An server will be started at 3000 port.
 You can access the default page: http://localhost:3000/index.html,